-National Grid's Energy Efficiency Procurement Plan (EEPP) to the PUC.
+As required by Docket No. 3931 and the Energy Efficiency Procurement Standards, a consistent and effective process has been carried out to guide the annual development and submittal of National Grid's EEPP to the PUC.
 The primary forum for this process has been the Collaborative Subcommittee to the EERMC.
 The Collaborative functioned as the "DSM Collaborative" until 2008.
 Given the overlapping responsibilities of the DSM Collaborative and the EERMC in working with National Grid on energy efficiency planning, the Collaborative was made into a subcommittee of the EERMC in 2008.
 This enables the critical expertise and experience of the existing group to be leveraged to help meet the Council's statutory responsibility of monitoring, evaluating, and proposing changes to existing programs and new procurement and program strategies.
 The composition of the Collaborative has varied since 1991, as some organizations have withdrawn and others have joined.
 Members of the Collaborative currently include representatives from National Grid staff, the Division, the Office of Energy Resources (OER), The Energy Council (TEC-RI), and Environment Northeast (ENE), along with participation from several EERMC members and representatives from the Consultant Team.
-Although the Collaborative Subcommittee meets regularly throughout the year, beginning in July a more robust schedule of meetings, and between-meeting correspondence is typically initiated to begin formulation of the subsequent year's program planning, and ultimate filing.
-Due to the 2012-2014 three-year planning cycle overlapping the 2012 annual planning cycle, the 2011 process schedule varied from a typical year:
+Although the Collaborative Subcommittee meets regularly throughout the year, beginning in July more frequent meetings, and between-meeting correspondence is typically initiated to begin formulation of the subsequent year's program planning, and ultimate filing.
+For the 2013 EEPP, the following process was followed:

-August:
+July / August:

-- Collaborative meetings held at beginning (8/5) and end (8/24) of month to review and revise preliminary program design, savings and budgets reflected in 2012-2014 Plan that will translate into 2012 EEPP - Members from the Consultant Team held strategy meetings covering the C&I and residential (including low-income) sectors on the 2012 EEPP development process. - Technical Reference Manual (TRM).
-Draft received from National Grid, initial comments submitted by Consultant Team.
-The TRM provides formulas and assumptions used for estimating savings for efficiency measures promoted by National Grid's energy efficiency programs.
-The TRM is an important piece of documentation of the costeffectiveness assumptions for prescriptive measures offered by National Grid.
+- Collaborative meeting held on July 25th to review proposed timeline and high level discussion on 2013 EEPP areas of focus. - Collaborative meetings held on August 30th to review and revise preliminary program design, as well as savings and budgets reflected in the 2012-2014 Plan that will translate into the 2013 EEPP. - Members from the Consultant Team held strategy meetings covering the C&I and residential (including low-income) sectors on the 2013 EEPP development process on August 3rd and 8th with National Grid staff.